-Mike served with, and retired from FLFR as a Driver/Engineer.
+Mike served with and retired from FLFD as a Driver/Engineer.
 He perhaps set a record with three working fires on his first shift!
 Mike helped rebuilt both our Museum's Engines 1 and 3, and is active in their maintenance and operation for Museum educational and promotional events.
-He also serves as our Museum's Archivist, and is in the process of organizing and preserving the thousands of historic photos, slides, movies, videos and documents in our care and keeping.
+He also is also our Museum's Archivist, and is in the process of organizing and preserving the thousands of historic photos, slides, movies, videos and documents in our care and keeping.

 Born in Ohio, Bill grew up in Hollywood, and moved to Davie in 1977.
 He enjoyed baseball, football and track in school, and competing in the State Firefighter Olympics since.
 After spending four years in the Coast Guard, Bill joined the FLFD in 1975, mainly at Station 2.
 He was promoted to Battalion Chief in 1988.
 Bill has been very active helping the Museum from our founding, consistently creating Museum improvements.
 He became a Trustee in 2022.

 Off duty, Bill loves to fish and dive in the Florida Keys.
 Also a craftsman cabinet maker, his trademark woodworking skills are on display everywhere in our Museum, such as all the woodwork in our Day Room and our brass sliding pole feature.